Although Darren was interested in

 Flair was completed months ahead of schedule, Darren

-was keen to make a second "Oneself" where
+was keen to make a second 'Oneself' where once again

-once again all the tasks of the production were
+all the tasks of the production were performed by

 the first film, Oneself Two was more of a dramatic

-piece designed to see if the unique "one
+piece designed to see if the unique 'one person'

-person" production style could be applied to an
+production style could be applied to an area beyond

-one week after filming Flair, Darren needed to take
+one week after filming Flair, Darren needed a project

-on a project that was a bit of lighthearted fun.
-The
+that was a bit of lighthearted fun.
+The result was

-result was Oneself, a short, self indulgent film
+Oneself, a short, self indulgent film which allowed

-which allowed him to try out some very basic editing
+him to try some basic editing and split screen tricks

-was filmed in one night and edited within a week
+was filmed in one night and was edited within a week

-(thus holding the record for Darren's fastest film).
+and thus holds the record for Darren's fastest film.

 possible for a film to be made solely by one